5E7EN/Img2Braille/README.md

 -   `imageURL` (string) - The source URL of the target image.
 This can be represented as either a local or remote path.
 -   `asciiWidth` (integer) - The desired width of the generated ASCII.
 -   `options` - An object with following (all optional):
     -   `dither` (boolean) - If truthy, a dithering effect will be applied to the output which will produce an overall cleaner/smoother result.
-Default: true.
     -   `invert` (boolean) - If truthy, the background colors will be inverted (light -> dark).
 This is especially useful in cases where you'd like to match a certain background color scheme.
-Default: false.
     -   `lineSeperator` (string) - Character of which to succeed each end-of-line.
 Default: `\n` (newline).
     -   `colors` - An object representing RGB threshold levels to be applied during generation.
 Minimum: 0.01 - Maximum: 10.
 Default: `{ red: 1, green: 1, blue: 1 }`.